WELCOME TO CORNELIU CHISU OFFICIAL WEBSITE

 Achievements and Service to the Community

 Corneliu has been recognized for his efforts and achievements with several awards both for his military service in the Balkans and Afghanistan (Kandahar), community service, and his volunteer work with the Professional Engineers Ontario; receiving the Officer of the Order of Honour, and induction as a Fellow of Engineers Canada.
 Corneliu is active in the community attending numerous events, meeting with representatives of our Provincial and Municipal governments and the people he served.
 He was active in the process of the creation of the Rouge National Urban Park, the redevelopment of Frenchman's Bay, the Pickering Go station project, the Waterfront Trail and the Aquatic Centre in east Toronto as major projects.
-He also facilitated and promoted support for the community needs in Pickering.
+He also facilitated and promoted support for the community needs in Pickering and Uxbridge.

 LONG LIVE A PROSPEROUS CANADA